Drysuits

 Drysuit Undergarments

 Undergarments are what keep you warm inside the drysuit, layering light and heavy items depending on the water temperature.
 Undergarments include full body suits, pants, sweaters, gloves, socks.
+When purchasing your own drysuit, keep in mind the thickness of undergarments that you will be wearing.
+It's usually recommended to get measured or fitted with the thickest undergarments to ensure a good fit for any condition.

 Materials